-7.5 Coolant header tank:
+7.5 Coolant header tanks:

-The coolant header tank on the car must be fitted with an FIA approved pressure relief valve which is set to a maximum of 3.75 bar gauge pressure, details of the relief valve may be found in the Appendix to these regulations.
+Any header tank used on the car with a water based coolant must be fitted with an FIA approved pressure relief valve which is set to a maximum of 3.75 bar gauge pressure, details of the relief valve may be found in the Appendix to the Technical Regulations.
 If the car is not fitted with a header tank, an alternative position must be approved by the FIA.